 Most of the structure is free to visit, though a small fee is necessary to access the highest turrets.
 Busiest in the afternoon, by 6:30pm tour groups will have moved on and you will very nearly have the place to yourself.
 Cafes along the terraces make the perfect spot to relax and enjoy the view.

 Buda Castle Labyrinth is one of the stranger attractions I’ve been to.
 A system of caves formed by pockets of thermal water, the underground maze is located 12 meters below ground and loops a distance of just over 1,000 meters.
 Some of the caves served as cellars to the buildings above and provided shelter to residents during the battles of World War II.
-Today the caves are used to display archaeological finds and, oddly, a mock-up of Dracula’s grave.

-Part of the charm of the Castle District lies in its gently curving cobblestone streets lined with row upon row of brightly painted buildings.
+Part of the charm of the Budapest Castle Hill District lies in its gently curving cobblestone streets lined with row upon row of brightly painted buildings.
 The restored villas, many now converted to apartments and hotels, belie the serious fighting that took place here during World War II.